sqlxpert/stay-stopped-aws-rds-aurora/README.md

  2. `StayStoppedRdsAurora-ErrorQueue` (dead letter) [SQS queue](https://console.aws.amazon.com/sqs/v3/home#/queues)
-    - The presence of a message in this queue means that Stay-Stopped did not stop a database, usually after trying for 24 hours.
+    - A message in this queue means that Stay-Stopped did not stop a database, usually after trying for 24 hours.
     - The message will usually be the original EventBridge event from when AWS started the database after it had been stopped for 7 days.
-    - Different message types are possible in rare cases, such as if critical Stay-Stopped components have been modified or deleted, or the local security configuration denies EventBridge permission to send an event message to the main SQS queue or denies SQS permission to invoke the AWS Lambda function.
+    - Other message types are possible in rare cases.

  3. [CloudTrail Event history](https://console.aws.amazon.com/cloudtrailv2/home?ReadOnly=false/events#/events?ReadOnly=false)
     - CloudTrail events with an "Error code" may indicate permissions